MatiasGBT/SocialApp/README.md

 #### keycloak:
 `Running the server in development mode.
 DO NOT use this configuration in production.`

-*Note: You can see the log of each container clicking on their names on Docker Desktop*
+*Note: You can see the log of each container clicking on their names on Docker Desktop.*

+*Note 2: To deploy the application you need the following ports to be free on your PC: 3036, 4200, 8080 and 8090.*

 When all the containers are built, you will be able to open the application by putting `http://localhost:4200` in your browser.
 ## Getting started